Armed Forces Retirement Home

 Service members may be eligible to become residents of AFRH who served as members of the Armed Forces, and at least one-half of their service was not in the commissioned service (other than as a warrant officer or limited-duty officer):

-Service members who are 60 years of age or over; and were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service.
+Service members who are eligible for retired pay under chapter 1223 of Title 10 ; and were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service.

 Service members who are determined under rules prescribed by the Chief Operating Officer to be incapable of earning a livelihood because of a service-connected disability incurred in the line of duty in the Armed Forces.